(I may earn a small commission from the products mentioned in this post.)

 No. 2 Compression Socks and Knee Sleeve

 Compression is a must-have after surgery.
-As we’ve discussed in other articles, compression will help reduce inflammation an swelling, and keep blood and fluid circulation moving through your leg rather than staying in your leg.
+As we’ve discussed in other articles, compression will help reduce inflammation and swelling, and keep blood and fluid circulation moving through your leg rather than staying in your leg.

 Directly after surgery you’ll be wearing a full-leg sock, but it’s wise to invest in a compression sleeve for your knee and compression socks for your leg.
-If needed these can be worn under clothes or in bed.
+If needed, these can be worn under clothes or in bed.

-I wore mine religiously after surgery for a few weeks and now I wear during and after exercise or while flying.
+I wore mine religiously after surgery for a few weeks and now I wear one during and after exercise or while flying.
 The best compression sleeves after TKR and socks will reduce the chance of blood clots in the leg!

 No. 3 Heating Pad

 If you’re a senior, you might experience tight muscles and joints in the morning or after sitting for long periods of time.
-A heating pad will help get the blood moving and muscles and ligaments loose.
+A heating pad will help get the blood moving and keep muscles and ligaments loose.

 I didn’t use heat directly after surgery, however in the weeks and months following I used heat to help warm up my knee before exercising.
 Using a good heating pad after knee replacement will help with recovery and provide even heat over a given area.